 Project management is the key to success.

 A wedding planner (when hired) can corral all the vendors and parties and enact contingencies (and inflict penalties) when a band double-books, or a thunderstorm rolls in along with the bridal party.
-In my case, our caterer knew how to coordinate the locations, make sure we took time to eat dinner ourselves and act as the team lead based on our
+In my case, our caterer knew how to coordinate the locations, make sure we took time to eat dinner ourselves, and act as the team lead based on our preferences.

 In a real estate transaction, GoldCoast typically assumes the project management role and quality controls the process for our clients, plus we keep an eye on the inbound mortgage money.
 If your buyer shows up to the closing empty handed, that will mean you too will be defaulting on your purchase transaction.
 Then the dogs and cats can get edgy.